 Managing your business’s finances is a significant component of running a successful business.
-With Google Sheets, you can easily create budgets, manage your expenses, create financial forecasts, and keep your accounting up to date.
+With Google Sheets, you can easily:

-In addition, the tool provides several templates, from annual budgets to monthly expense reports, which you can use and customize based on your needs.
+In addition, the tool provides several templates, from annual budgets to monthly expense reports.
+You can even create your own or customize existing templates based on your needs.

 If you use a third-party tool like QuickBooks, simply turn your Google Sheets into an API with sheet.best, and you’ll be able to manage everything from your central accounting headquarters.

 Most things in your business run on some sort of schedule:

 - Marketing campaigns have to run at specific times

 - Products need to be delivered by certain dates

 - Meetings need to be held when everyone’s available